 This has in part contributed towards the empowerment of employees who have learnt to become more flexible themselves and as such employees now tend to find that they spend less time working for each individual employer and are more aware of the need to manage their own career plans rather than leave their career destiny to trusted employers who traditionally have had entirely different priorities.
 Ultimately the model of the flexible firm has attracted an enormous volume of criticism from other commentators.
 In addition to criticisms of Atkinson’s methodology and narrowness of samples, the evidence from other empirical studies has been contradictory, visit abetterwayinhomecare.com.

 In reality it is difficult, if not impossible to find a “one size suits all” solution for human resource strategy.
 Financial strategy by comparison is built around the core resource of money and as such this can be calculated accurately and financial strategy can to a degree be centralized and implemented across a wide variety of industries and companies.
 This view is supported by the fact that most companies select from a small number of financial accounting softwares regardless of their country location, industry sector, or even culture.
 In contrast human resource strategy is built around the core resource of people.
-All individuals are different and while performance and behavioural patterns can be established these tend to differ depending upon industry sector, geographical location, culture and economic cycles.
-It is no coincidence therefore that most human resource strategy tends to focus upon emergent change rather than prescriptive change, the former already constituting sufficient challenge.
+All individuals are different and while performance and behavioural patterns can be established these tend to differ depending upon industry sector, geographical location, culture and economic cycles, check out home cleaning services in Whittier CA. It is no coincidence therefore that most human resource strategy tends to focus upon emergent change rather than prescriptive change, the former already constituting sufficient challenge.